Lenny Hambro: The Lenny Hambro Quintet

-In 1954, Lenny formed the Lenny Hambro Quintet.
+In 1953, Lenny formed a quintet, recording four tunes in September with Machito's rhythm section; and four more tunes in April 1954 – that together formed the foundation of his first albums, both released by Savoy.
 Over the next two years, the members of the quintet alternately included Wade Legge, Rene Hernandez, Eddie Costa, or Hank Jones on piano; Dick Garcia, Sal Salvador, or Barry Galbraith on guitar; Louis Barretto, Clyde Lombardi or Arnold Fishkind on bass; Eddie Bert on trombone; Mel Zelnick, Harold Granowsky, Gus Johnson Jr., or Sid Bulkin on drums; Jose Mangual, Ubaldo Nieto, and Ray "Mongo" Santamaria on Bongos/Congas; and Babs Gonzales' vocals.
 As a quartet, quintet, or sextet, a Lenny Hambro-led and named ensemble would continue as a group through 1964.
 Hambro's first two albums, both released in 1954, were largely ignored by both the public and the music industry.
-His later albums (released in 1955 and 1956) received mediocre reviews.
+His later albums (released in 1955 and 1956 by Epic) received mediocre reviews.
 Gramophone criticized Hambro as "a thoroughly competent dance-band musician who obviously believes he is playing jazz," and for "blantant copying" of Charlie Parker's phrasing.
 These uncredited reviews directly contrasted with a George T. Simon Metronome review of a Gene Krupa Band engagement at New York City's Bop City in March 1950, where the typically stingy Simon credited the band with "a good sax quintet, thanks in part to Lenny Hambro's lead".
 In any case, Hambro would release no further recordings as a bandleader or headliner.